Let an algebraic problem coming from discretisation of a FEM-model can be written in the form

 Now, let us suppose that we have approximated a piece of a solution curve

-corresponding to one sub-domain of smooth behaviour of and we want to
+corresponding to one sub-domain of smooth behaviour of

 recover a piece corresponding to another sub-domain of smooth behaviour.
 Let